ON THIS PAGE:

 cats anyway.

-Brown SA Merck Veterinary Manual says "Chronic
+Brown SA Merck Veterinary Manual also says "Chronic

 pyelonephritis is more difficult to recognize, because clinical signs may